henryco/BlazeJump-Obsidian/README.md

 #### Basic workflow:
 1. Active jump mode (i.e. beginning of the word)
 2. Type the character you want to jump to
-3. Tags will appear at the position of matching characters
+3. Tags will appear at the positions of matching characters
 4. Type the character shown on the tag at the position you want to jump to

 <br/>